MaristRectangularUfoSociety/FoRUM/structure.md

 	Delete function?
 	Search function?

-for all contollers (Get and Post methods)
+for all create functions of controllers (Get and Post methods)

 Views:
 Index